-Ukraine prepares missile test near Crimea, angering Russia
+Ukraine says missile tests will avoid Crimea, mollifying Russia

 "In the Kremlin we wouldn't want to see any actions by the Ukrainian side that breached international law and that might create dangerous conditions for international flights over the territory of Russia and adjacent regions," said Peskov.

-In September, Russia held large-scale war games across its entire southern military district, including Crimea, which Ukraine and most of the international community say it illegally annexed in March 2014 after street protests toppled a pro-Moscow Ukrainian president.
+Russia held large-scale war games across its southern military district in September, including Crimea.

-(Reporting by Alessandra Prentice; Additional reporting by Andrew Osborn in Moscow; Editing by Mark Trevelyan)
+(Additional reporting by Andrey Ostroukh in Moscow; Writing by Alessandra Prentice in Kiev and Andrew Osborn in Moscow; Editing by Jack Stubbs and Andrew Heavens)